cbroms/personal-site/projects/magc.md

 Early ideas concentrated on a tagging system for the points, where locations of historic significance could be distinguished from ordinary locations through a simple change in color.
 This way the map could include all notable points on the grounds, such as newer gardens and spaces, while still providing the historic information the organization originally wanted to convey.

-Initial user studies found that visitors to MAGC are often not interested in the entire site, but rather something specific.
+Initial user research found that visitors to MAGC are often not interested in the entire site, but rather something specific.
 Some come to see the gardens, while others are mainly interested in the history of the site.
 The ability for the user to toggle points based on their own personal interests would facilitate a better experience for those with particular goals in their visit.

 ![](/uploads/magcfilter.gif "Enabling and disabling which points are shown through the tagging system")